facebook/react-native-website/website/contributing/bots-reference.md

 ## facebook-github-bot

-The Facebook GitHub Bot is used across several open source projects at Facebook.
+The Facebook GitHub Bot is used across several open source projects at Meta.
 In the case of React Native, you will most likely encounter it when it pushes a merge commit to `main` after a pull request is successfully imported to Facebook's internal source control.
 It will also let authors know if they are missing a Contributor License Agreement.

 ## react-native-bot